Should You Exercise During Ramadan?

 - 5-6am – The second option would be after Suhoor at dawn.
 You’ll be fueled and hydrated for the session, but won’t be able to rehydrate or refuel afterwards.

-- 7-8pm – The third option would be just before you break your fast (iftar).
-Because you are at the end of your fast we wouldn’t recommend high-intensity training here.
-20-60min of light cardio (<140bpm) such as walking (or incline on a treadmill) and cycling (or on a spin bike) could be an option.
+- 7-8pm – The third option would be just before you break your fast (iftar), in which you’ll be able to refuel and rehydrated.
+Note: Because you are at the end of your fast we wouldn’t recommend high-intensity training here.
+20-60min of light cardio (<140bpm) such as walking (or incline on a treadmill) and cycling (or on a spin bike) could be an option).